CKalitin/ckalitin.github.io/_posts/2026-04-07-terraform-solar-costs.md

 Agricultural land in California costs ~5000 $/acre, so we can add 12 $/kW to our capex for land costs ([math in my notes](https://docs.google.com/document/d/1tDWz1ySHcHYq-t8HoBXNIyI4U1g-nvfA8-StTX8SiJg/edit?tab=t.5nshiqbim9sk)).
 Terraform could use far worse quality land as the only variables they care about are solar resource and initial access to the land for setup.

-The final points are that I used a 0% discount rate because Terraform can insource the array and not operate with the same financial model as a standard utility solar plant, and I applied a 10% inflation to the NREL paper's costs since it used 2022 USD.
+The final points are that I used a 0% discount rate because Terraform can insource the array and not operate with the same financial model as a standard utility solar plant, and I applied 10% inflation to the NREL paper's costs since it used 2022 USD.

 ![Image](/assets/images/terraform-solar-costs/solar_lcoe_terraform.png)